Life of L. Ron Hubbard from 1911 to 1950

 From his birth in 1911 until 1950, L. Ron Hubbard was a failed student, a struggling writer, a low-ranking and oft-disciplined officer in the US Navy, and an occult practitioner.
 His early family life included following his father, a US Navy officer, to different bases around the world, and attending university for two years.

-In 1933 L. Ron Hubbard married his first wife Margaret "Polly" Grubb and they had two children.
+In 1933 Hubbard married his first wife Margaret "Polly" Grubb and they had two children.
 The couple struggled with finances as Hubbard wrote pulp fiction.
 Hubbard had a short but disastrous stint in the US Navy, then immersed himself into occult practices, abandoning his first wife and marrying a second wife, Sara Northrup.

 By the end of 1949, Hubbard was making his first comments about what would become Dianetics.

 Early life

 L. Ron Hubbard was born in 1911 in Tilden, Nebraska, the only child of Ledora May (née Waterbury), who had trained as a teacher, and Harry Ross Hubbard, a former United States Navy officer.
 L. Ron was named after his maternal grandfather, Lafayette "Lafe" O. Waterbury.
 The Hubbard family was Methodist, though L. Ron would later describe his grandfather as a "devout atheist".

 When Ron was two, the family moved from Nebraska to Montana.
 Hubbard's father worked as a manager and bookkeeper, first for a local theater and later for a coal company owned by his father-in-law.

 The elder Hubbard re-enlisted in the Navy when the United States entered World War I in April 1917, while his mother Ledora May worked as a clerk for the state government.
 Harry Hubbard was promoted to Ensign in October 1918 and Lieutenant in November 1919.
 His posting aboard the USS Oklahoma in 1921 required his wife and son to relocate to the ship's home ports, first San Diego, then Seattle.

 Like many military families of the era, the Hubbards repeatedly relocated around the United States and overseas.

 1917 photograph of Navy psychiatrist Joseph Cheesman Thompson.
 He accompanied the Hubbard family on a voyage in 1923 and reportedly interacted with Hubbard in 1930 and thereafter.

 In May 1922, Harry Ross Hubbard incurred a debt to the Navy.
 In 1923, the Hubbards traveled by ship from Seattle to Washington, D.C. via the Panama Canal.
 Also on the voyage was Commander Joseph "Snake" Thompson, a U.S. Navy medical doctor and psychoanalyst.
 During his time in Washington, D.C., Hubbard was active in the Boy Scouts, earning the organization's Eagle Scout rank in 1924, two weeks after his 13th birthday.
 In 1926, Congress approved an act to credit Hubbard with $942.25.

 After his father was posted to Guam, Hubbard and his mother traveled to Guam with a brief stop-over in a couple of Chinese ports.
 The teenage Hubbard recorded his impressions of the places he visited and disdained the poverty of the inhabitants of Japan and China, whom he described as "gooks" and "lazy [and] ignorant".